Office: CSE 352

 Outside computer science, I enjoy coffee, music, bicycling, and reading.
 My favorite Seattle coffee shops these days are Vivace in Capitol Hill and Allegro in the U district.
 The PLSE lab comes in a close third.

 I sing baritone in the St. Mark's Cathedral Choir, Evensong Choir, and Compline Choir.
-In July 2018, the Evensong Choir will have the pleasure of singing in residence in the UK for two weeks at St. Paul's London, and Ely Cathedral.
+In July 2018, the Evensong Choir had the pleasure of singing in residence in the UK for two weeks at Ely Cathedral and St. Paul's Cathedral, London.
 The Compline Choir performs each Sunday night at 9:30pm at St. Marks.
 The compline service a 30 minute chanted/sung service that tends to draw hundreds of people every week and thousands via a live radio broadcast and the podcast.
 It's a classic Seattle experience.
 You should check it out!
 You can listen live on King FM or get the podcast.

 I occasionally play handbells.

 Finally, I like to ride my bike (a Trek 520): in 2009 I biked the TransAm.
 I'm always thinking about my next tour.